 Apple has revolutionized how we write with the introduction of its new Writing Tools, powered by Apple Intelligence.
 In beta on iPhone, iPad, and Mac, these tools allow you to select text and use intelligent features to summarize, proofread, or rewrite it until the tone and wording are just right.
 In a future beta, Writing Tools can even write original content for you.

 The new Writing Tools feature is available nearly everywhere you write — or, in Apple's own words, "Everywhere words matter."
-So, it will work in apps like Mail, Messages, Notes, Pages, and Reminders, as well as in third-party apps such as Facebook, Gmail, Instagram, Koder, Messenger, Outlook, Reddit, Signal, Slack, and Threads.
+So, it works in apps like Mail, Messages, Notes, Pages, and Reminders, as well as in third-party apps such as Facebook, Gmail, Instagram, Koder, Messenger, Outlook, Reddit, Signal, Slack, and Threads.
 Some apps, like Microsoft Word, do not support Writing Tools at all, but they may in the future.

 Whether drafting an email, jotting down notes, sending an iMessage, or composing a blog post, Apple's Writing Tools can help you perfect your message in the tone and style you want.
 Let's see how it all works.